scalezen/yield-curve/README.md

 ## About the data

 **ECB Data Portal** (`data-api.ecb.europa.eu`) is a public SDMX API.
-No key, no registration, no rate limit worth worrying about.
+No key, no registration and no rate limit.
 Two datasets matter here:

 - `YC` — the euro area yield curves.
 The ECB fits Svensson daily to AAA-rated euro area government bonds and publishes both the *outputs* (spot rates `SR_1Y`, par yields `PY_1Y`,